Date and Time Functions

 Returns the second for

-, in the range0
+time, in the range0to59.mysql>

 SELECT SECOND('10:05:03');